 Okay.....
 I better show you some photos of the food, or else you all would be wondering what the fuss was all about:

 These are the Cucur Udang (prawn fritters).
-It's a cake made by deep frying a batter mix of grated turnip, chives and shrimps.
+It's a tart made by deep frying a batter mix of grated turnip, chives and shrimps.
 The secret here is that they freshly grate the turnips and chives and immediately fry the batter mix together with the fresh shrimps.
 The fritters are served hot from the wok.
-The result is a bitey cake with a layer of crispy skin, and with crunchy fresh vegetables and shrimps inside.
+The result is a bitey tart with a layer of crispy skin, and with crunchy fresh vegetables and shrimps inside.

 It is eaten dipped into the slightly sweet locally prepared chilli sauce.